pranav5722/TypeEase/README.md

 #TypePace
-WEb based project build using HTML CSS and Javacript to measure typing speed.
+Web based project build using HTML CSS and Javacript to measure typing speed.